-Almost All Of Pakistan Loses Power In Massive Blackout Amid Accusations Of ‘Electricity Theft’
+Almost All Of Pakistan Loses Power In Massive Blackout Amid Accusations Of 'Electricity Theft'

 Almost all of Pakistan, which has a population of over 200 million people, was plagued with power outages on early Sunday morning.
 It has been deemed one of the biggest blackouts to hit the Asian country — if not the world — in history.

-According to The Hindu, though much of the reason behind the incident is still to be determined, Islamabad Deputy Commissioner Hamza Shafqaat tweeted that the National Transmission Despatch Company’s (NTDC) lines had tripped, causing the massive outage.
+According to The Hindu, though reasons for the incident are still being determined, Islamabad Deputy Commissioner Hamza Shafqaat tweeted that the National Transmission Despatch Company's (NTDC) lines had tripped, causing the massive outage.

 "It will take sometime before everything gets back to normal," he claimed.